jreisinger/docs/data/notes/varia/graylog.md

 Logs flow:

 1. Logs producer (VM, container, application)
-2. OPTIONAL message broker like Kafka - you can do some logs pre-processing here
+2. (OPTIONAL message broker like Kafka - you can do some logs pre-processing here)
 3. Input
 4. Extractor
 5. Stream
-6. Pipeline - you can add new field to a log here
+6. Pipeline
-7. Alert - type of event where the system decides it’s worth notifying someone
+7. Alert

 ## Index